 The important distinction to make when judging any decision which might lead to death is whether that decision causes death, or whether it lets natural events take their course.
 A person taking poison is causing death.
 A person who decides not to undergo a treatment that is terribly painful and would just postpone death a bit longer, that person is not causing death, but letting death take its course.

 End of Life Decisions: To view a conversation with Archbishop Richard Smith about what the Catholic Church says about end of life issues, click here.
 This may also be helpful to non-Catholics as well.

 Respect for the sanctity of life and opposition to Euthanasia does not mean that death should be as painful as possible.
 Modern medicine can alleviate pain to a remarkable degree, when doctors focus on the needs of the patient.

 Palliative Care and Pain Control - What is it?

 The Canadian Hospice Palliative Care Association -The national association provides leadership in hospice palliative care in Canada.

 Compassionate Community Care (CCC) is a registered charity comprised of health care professionals and volunteers who provide support to vulnerable persons and their families during times of illness and crisis.

 Death: Pro-Life Perspectives

 Gathered here are several pro-life personal perspectives on death and dying.

-Still in the World: A Pro-Life View of Death and Dying - Joe Carter's reflections on his mother's death
+Still in the World: A Pro-life View of Dying - Joe Carter's reflections on his mother's death